Schichael/TCN_Seq2Seq/README.md

 # TCN_Seq2Seq
 [Work in Progress]
-Sequence to sequence TCN-based model for time series forecasting.
+TCN-based sequence-to-sequence model for time series forecasting.
         Influenced by the Transformer model, it used Multi-Headed
         Encoder-Decoder-attention to connect encoder and decoder.
 Instead of
         Self-attention as used in the Transformer architecture, this model uses